Break up Your Fallow Ground

 He also spoke this parable: “A certain man had a fig tree planted in his vineyard, and he came seeking fruit on it and found none.
 Then he said to the keeper of his vineyard, ‘Look, for three years I have come seeking fruit on this fig tree and find none.
 Cut it down; why does it use up the ground?’
 But he answered and said to him, ‘Sir, let it alone this year also, until I dig around it and fertilize it.
 And if it bears fruit, well.
 But if not, after that you can cut it down.’”Luke 13:6-9

 If there is a problem with bearing fruit, the source of the problem is at the root, not at the fruit itself.
-The answer to correcting the issue is to strengthen the root.
+The answer to correcting the fruit problem is to strengthen the root (in the scriptural example above it was by digging around the root and fertilizing it).
 So too, it is our internal heart and mind that needs our attention to keep the fruit healthy.
 Our thoughts guide our actions.

 In the book of Jeremiah the Lord is dealing with a people who have turned their hearts away from Him and have sought after other gods.
 As a result, they have participated in many evil and wicked practices, including “orgies in the mountains”, and have forsaken truth, justice and righteousness.
 God is about to bring His judgment upon them and has sent the prophet Jeremiah to convince them to turn back and repent.